leesjensen/cs260-w2022/www/node/node-n1-learning-node/README.md

 I changed this so I could run in production and only run a single server listening on port 3101.
 These are the steps I followed.

+1. Changed router mode to `hash` from `history` so that it works with relative URLs.
 1. Make sure Vue doesn't prefix path to the root.
    ```
    module.exports = {